baladinesh77/A-server-app-that-uses-Azure-for-authenticating-web-O-AUTH/README.md

 - `git clone https://github.com/Azure-Samples/active-directory-java-webapp-openidconnect.git`

 ### Step 3:  Register the sample with your Azure Active Directory tenant

-To register these projects, you can:

-- either follow the steps in the paragraphs below
-- or use PowerShell scripts that:
-  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)

-If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md).
-Please note that the configuration of your code (Step 4) still needs to be done manually.

 #### First step: choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to: